jommarqs/talkdesk-js-class/02-unidirectional-data-flow.md

-# 2. Unidirectional data flow
+# 2. Unidirectional Data Flow

 Instead of jumping straight to DOM manipulation, let's keep the data of our application in a separate object.
 For now we'll have some sample todos.